VoltDB/voltdb/tests/geb/vmc/README.md

       voltdb/tests/geb/vmc/build/reports/firefoxTest/tests/index.html
    or, if you used Chrome:
       voltdb/tests/geb/vmc/build/reports/chromeTest/tests/index.html
+   or, if you used Internet Explorer (IE):
+      voltdb/tests/geb/vmc/build/reports/ieTest/tests/index.html
-5. Stop the backgrounded server ("voltadmin shutdown" or "kill %1" – or "kill <whatever your actual background job number(s) may be>").
+5. Stop the backgrounded server ("voltadmin shutdown" or "kill %1" - or "kill <whatever your actual background job number(s) may be>").

 To add to or modify the existing tests: